25 interesting facts about Zambia

 Interesting facts about Zambia

 1. Zambia is a landlocked country located in Africa.
 A landlocked nation is enclosed by land with no access to the open sea.
-Currently, there are 45 landlocked countries and five partially recognised nations in the world.

 2. In 1921, the Broken Hill skull was discovered in Zambia.
 Estimated to be about 299,000 years, the skull is one of the best-preserved fossils of an ancient human species called Homo heidelbergensis.